 Bluff Cove Museum

-Other exhibits include: Falkland Flavours - as well as the rearing of farm animals, harvesting our seasonal wild foods - egging, gosling-chasing, fishing, berry-picking and foraging for mushrooms.
-Charles Darwin’s ride with the Gauchos across the farm in 1834 on his round the world scientific journey which led to his theory of evolution.
-The “Sugar Wreck” (Prussian Barque Adeline) - one of many shipwrecks around our coast - wrecked at Bluff Cove in 1863, was named after a cargo of “sugar loaves”, which gave their name to mountains such as Sugar Loaf in Rio.
+Other exhibits include: Falkland Flavours – as well as the rearing of farm animals, harvesting our seasonal wild foods – egging, gosling-chasing, fishing, berry-picking and foraging for mushrooms.
+Charles Darwin rode with Gauchos across the farm in 1834 on his round the world scientific journey which led to his theory of evolution.
+The “Sugar Wreck” (Prussian Barque Adeline) – one of many shipwrecks around our coast – wrecked at Bluff Cove in 1863, was named after a cargo of “sugar loaves”, which gave their name to mountains such as Sugar Loaf in Rio.
 The 1982 war with Argentina, focusing on the Yellow Beach landings on Bluff Cove Farm and life during the occupation.
 The defeat of Argentina brought back democracy to Argentina and permitted the Falkland Islanders to determine their own futures.
 Lagoon wildlife and marine life, the geology, stone-runs and fossils.
 And the role of the Falkland Islands in fishing, sealing and whaling.